Our vision

 A key area of interest for the Centre for Mental Health is the evaluation of specific mental health treatments and services: why they work for some people but not for others.
 Indeed, a fundamental question is how we might better design and target treatments to individual needs and circumstances rather than more blanket approaches.
 A recent example of this research theme is our work, funded by Clerkenwell Health, on the cost effectiveness of using magic mushrooms (Psilocybin) for as a one-off treatment for depression in those resistant to other medications.

-Inequalities leading to poor mental health and wellbeing
+Inequalities and stigma leading to poor mental health and wellbeing

 Another important strand of research explores why and how people access particular services, as well as looking at inequalities in the outcomes for those that do receive care.
-For instance, a recent study which found that those held in Australian onshore and offshore immigration detention centres experienced psychological distress in proportion to the time spent in captivity.
+For instance, a study found that those held in Australian onshore and offshore immigration detention centres experienced psychological distress in proportion to the time spent in captivity.
+Alongside this, we examine mental health stigma, which can prevent individuals from seeking help, reduce the effectiveness of treatment, and contribute to social isolation.
+Our research aims to understand how stigma is formed, how it affects different communities, and what interventions are most effective in reducing it.
+By addressing both the personal and societal barriers imposed by stigma, we strive to promote equitable access to mental healthcare and improve outcomes for all.

 Teaching and training